ConnectedHomes/chaim/install.md

 ## AWS Configuration

-The 'chaim account' is the central account that you wish to use for chaim to run it.
-It is this account that where the roles for all accounts are assumed from.
+The 'chaim account' is the central account that you wish to use for chaim to run in.
+It is this account that assumable roles in all accounts are assumed from.

 ### Tagging